 1) Prohibits contract awardees from contributing to the mayor or to the city council and to extend that to autonomous agencies.

 2) To extend the period of time someone was barred from the no bid contract beyond the one year, but until the contract terminates and to have it apply to super PACs.

 However, neither ordinance has been introduced to the city council yet.

-The letter further states that under City Ordinance 08-128, legal actions can occur “for the invalidation of contracts affected by your organization (Coalition of Progress) actions.” and all of the 27 Coalition for Progress donors in question received a copy of this letter.
+The letter further states that under City Ordinance 08-128, legal actions can occur “if the invalidation of contracts affected by your organization (Coalition of Progress) actions” and all of the 27 Coalition for Progress donors in question received a copy of this letter.

 Matsikoudis added that it’s important the donors are made aware of this violation because they can lose their contracts with the city.

 Coalition for Progress President Bari J. Mattes and Stu Loeser, a spokesman for the group, did not return an email seeking comment yesterday while Morrill did not return an email sent this morning.